Windows Server 2008 & SQL Server 2008 End of Life

 For Windows and SQL Server 2008, the end of mainstream support already occurred in 2014/2015.
-We’re now faced with the end of the extended support that Microsoft had provided, meaning January 14th, 2020 is essentially the official retirement date for these two products.
+We’re now facing the end of the extended support that Microsoft had provided, meaning January 14th, 2020 was essentially the official retirement date for these two products.

-These upcoming changes mean that if you’re still running Windows/SQL Server 2008, then now is the time to start planning your next move.
-While a year might seem a long time away, securely and accurately updating an IT infrastructure is a large, complicated task.
-If you don’t do anything, your company’s infrastructure won’t be secure when the deadline hits.
-Your machines will be running at your own risk – but with an ever-increasing amount of cyberattacks being reported, this isn’t recommended.
+These upcoming changes mean that if you’re still running Windows/SQL Server 2008, then now is the time to make your next move.
+Securely and accurately updating an IT infrastructure is a large, complicated task.
+If you don’t do anything, your company’s infrastructure won’t be secure.
+Your machines are running at your own risk – but with an ever-increasing amount of cyber attacks being reported, this isn’t recommended.

-You have a few options for what you can do with the impending cut-off dates for support and life.
+You have a few options for what you can do.

 - Route 1 – Upgrade – The more traditional route is to upgrade to a newer version of Windows Server/SQL Server.
 Upgrading your version means the best and most advanced performance and security.
 However, there is no direct upgrade path from on-premise Windows Server 2008 R2 to Windows Server 2016 or 2019.
 You must first upgrade to Windows Server 2012, because of compatibility issues.
 Then you can upgrade to Windows Server 2016 or the newly released Windows Server 2019.